 Here’s four reasons we use it in clinic with our patients - we’ve seen some pretty impressive changes in certain conditions just by adding supplementation to a person’s regimen.

-Magnesium binds to GABA (gamma-aminobutyric acid) receptors in the brain – GABA is an inhibitory neurotransmitter that slows things down in the nervous system.
+Sleep and relaxation Magnesium binds to GABA(gamma-aminobutyric acid) receptors in the brain – GABA is an inhibitory neurotransmitter that slows things down in the nervous system.
 This is where the sleep and relaxation-enhancing effects come from.
 A lot of people find that just by taking a small amount of magnesium at bedtime ensures a good night’s sleep.

 Best Uses for Magnesium: